 By Jerry Munthali

-The Turkey-Zambia Inter-parliamentary Friendship Group constituted to lobby for Zambia’s interests in the 600-member Grand National Assembly of Turkey, has pledged to help strengthen the existing warm relations between the two countries.
+The Turkey-Zambia Inter-parliamentary Friendship Group constituted to lob for Zambia’s interests in the 600-member Grand National Assembly of Turkey, has pledged to help strengthen the existing warm relations between the two countries.

 Turkey-Zambia Inter-parliamentary Friendship Group chairman, Atilla Odunc said Turkey was ready to share with Zambia its vast experience in agriculture, tourism, manufacturing, energy, education, defence and security through institution-to-institution co-operation between the National Assembly of Zambia and the Grand National Assembly of Turkey.

 Mr Odunc who is Bursa Member of Parliament (MP), said this during a bilateral meeting with Zambia’s Ambassador to Turkey, Dr Joseph Chilengi at the Grand National Assembly of Turkey buildings in Ankara yesterday.